 - Keep Your Health Insurance – Though health insurance seems like one of the first things you would want to cut when making a new budget—avoid cutting it!
 For your application to the SSA, you will need lots of medical records about your condition.
 Having no medical insurance means that it could be difficult to get the doctor’s visits you need to make sure you have these records.

 - Collect Your Records – You are going to need employment records to prove you qualify for disability benefits.
 You are going to need medical records to prove you have a condition expected to last 12 months or that could result in your death.
 You may even need financial records to help prove you qualify.
 Considering that the slightest missed deadline can result in months or even years of waiting, having these records around could go a long way.

-Get Help – The process of claiming disability benefits from the Social Security Administration can be a long-complicated process.
+- Get Help – The process of claiming disability benefits from the SSA can be a long, complicated process.
 The slightest mistake on a form could set you back years.
 Misstating an aspect of your case could lead to a denial.
 Disability attorneys have experience with the process.
-They know how each form should be filled out, and they know which mistakes people make that get their benefit claims denied.
+They know how to fill out each form, and they know what mistakes people make that get their benefit claims denied.
 Get help up front.
 It could save you years of trouble.

 Still Have Questions?
 Our Social Security Disability Law Firm Is Just a Call Away

 To learn more about the Social Security Disability claims process, keep following our disability benefits blog.
 Troutman & Troutman, P.C. is here to help Oklahomans with disabilities get the disability benefits they need.
 If you believe you need to file a disability claim, please contact our office at (918) 587-0050.